-The IETS classifies EAE as category 4 and there is a Code chapter with recommendations for semen; these measures require donors originate from a free establishment and testing of donor and semen.
+The IETS classifies EAE as category 4 and there is a Code chapter with recommendations for semen and embryos; these measures require donors originate from a free establishment and donor testing.
 The Code describes measures for an EAE free flock and this includes a testing regime required to demonstrate flock freedom.
 Since the estimated prevalence would vary for each country, the Competent Authority should determine a statistically valid testing regime with an appropriate confidence level.
-It is reasonable to adapt the semen measures for embryo donors.

-The IHS should either require country freedom or align with the Code measures for semen.
-These measures should also apply to embryo donors.
+The IHS should either require country freedom or align with the Code measures for semen and embryos.